wp-plugins/rio-video-gallery/readme.txt

 In settings tab under the video gallery, you can generate shortcode based on video categories.

+= Displaying 404 Error =

+After installing plugin, Please update it with "/%category%/%postname%/".
+If already it in the given structure, just press the "Save Changes" button once more.

 == Screenshots ==

 1. Add video interface.